jvtalwar/DARTH_VADEr/README.md

 ## Getting Started With DARTH-VADEr

-For full details on how to train **VADEr** from scratch (including the wide range of supported architectural adaptations, data augmentations, custom loss formulations, and training hyperparameters supported), conducting inference with **VADEr** to generate PRSs for your dataset of interest, and computing **DARTH** scores for a **VADEr** model, jump on  over to our [documentation](https://github.com/jvtalwar/DARTH_VADEr/wiki) (currently still in progress).
+For full details on how to train **VADEr** from scratch (including the wide range of supported architectural adaptations, data augmentations, custom loss formulations, and training hyperparameters supported), conducting inference with **VADEr** to generate PRSs for your dataset of interest, and computing **DARTH** scores for a **VADEr** model, jump on  over to our [documentation](https://github.com/jvtalwar/DARTH_VADEr/wiki).

 ## Citation